- About the Major

 - Klive (Soo-Kwang) Oh is a doctoral candidate at the Philip Merrill College of Journalism.
 His research interests include audience engagement with online news, digital culture, journalism roles, media effects, pedagogy, and intercultural communication studies.
 He has several research publications and conference presentations regarding various aspects of journalism and mass communication.
 He has won numerous top paper awards and is the recipient of the Aylward Award and the Hiebert Journalism Travel Award.
 Before devoting himself to journalism studies, he worked in the marketing/PR field at Samsung Electronics.
 As a journalist, he worked as a convergence reporter for the Missourian, KBIA Radio and KOMU-TV in Columbia, MO.
 He also worked at the Reynolds Journalism Institute, employing social media techniques for its communications strategies.
 As an instructor, Klive has taught courses such as media literacy, journalism history and understanding audiences at the Philip Merrill College of Journalism.
 With his successful teaching experience, he has been chosen as a Lilly Graduate Teaching Fellow at the Center for Teaching Excellence.
 Originally from Korea, Klive graduated from Korea University with a B.A. in English Language and Literature and received a Master's in Journalism from the Missouri School of Journalism.
 Click here to read his CV.

-- Elia Powers is a doctoral candidate and instructor at the University of Maryland’s Philip Merrill College of Journalism.
-His main research interests are media, news, information and health literacy; journalism pedagogy with a focus on assessment and learning outcomes; audience engagement with digital media; and perceived credibility of news outlets.
+- Elia Powers successfully defended his dissertation in April, 2014.
+Dr. Powers main research interests are media, news, information and health literacy; journalism pedagogy with a focus on assessment and learning outcomes; audience engagement with digital media; and perceived credibility of news outlets.
 He has published articles about media literacy pedagogy and nonprofit news audiences in academic journals such as Journal of Media Business Studies and the Journal of Media Literacy Education.
 He is the winner of the college's 2013 Graduate All-S.T.A.R. award, given to the top journalism graduate student.
 As lead instructor for Maryland's undergraduate media literacy course, he was named a distinguished teaching assistant in 2012 by the Center for Teaching Excellence.
 As the instructor of record, he teaches news writing, journalism history and media literacy to students at Maryland.
 He served as a research assistant on a grant project that investigated the health information needs of Latinas in the neighborhoods surrounding College Park.
 During this semester he helped arrange interviews with focus group participants, analyzed survey results and co-wrote a study report.
 As part of this assistantship, he also helped put together an event in Knight Hall in which researchers presented study findings and discussed how to better serve the Latina population with health information.
 Powers is also president of the Merrill Graduate Student Association.
 A graduate of Northwestern University’s Medill School of Journalism, he received his master’s degree in American Culture Studies at Washington University in St. Louis.
 He is a contributor to American Journalism Review.
 He previously covered higher education, health, business, sports, the environment and the arts for print publications such as the Los Angeles Times, Inside Higher Ed and the St. Louis Beacon.

 Ph.D.
 Cohort Entering 2009